Nicolás Bruzzone

 Nicolás Bruzzone (born October 24, 1985) is an Argentine rugby sevens former player.
+His original club is Universitario de Santa Fe.
 He competed for at the 2016 Summer Olympics.
 He initially missed out on Olympic selection but was a late addition to the Argentine squad after injury woes to Javier Rojas and Rodrigo Etchart.

 Bruzzone set a national record as the most capped sevens player.